Advantour

 Modern Armavir is a young and quickly developing city.
 It is named so in honor of ancient capital of Armenia (Armenia has had 12 capitals) – the city of Armavir, the center of ancient Armenian Airarat kingdom dated the 4th century BC with the ruling Yervandid dynasty.

 Ancient Armavir was founded on the site of Argishtikhinili (Urartu).
 In 316 BC Airarat kingdom gained its independence.
-But in 220 it was conquered by Selevkids.
+But in 220 BC it was conquered by Selevkids.
 In the2nd century BC the kingdom was annexed to the new state - Great Armenia with the capital in Artashat.
 After that Armavir started to lose its importance but continued to exist until the 5 th century AD.
 In the vicinity of Armavir there are two stones bearing Greek inscriptions of Hellenistic epoch containing historical and literary texts.
 Architecture was highly developed there.
-The ruins of Cyclopean fortresses, burial places and palace structures have survived.
+The ruins of Cyclopean fortresses, burial places and palace structures have survived from ancient times till nowadays.
 The ruins of ancient Armavir are located near the present capital of the marz.

 More about Armavir Landmarks